DiamondLightSource/aioca/master/_sources/api.rst.txt

 The `str` representation of this structure can be printed to produce output similar to that produced by the ``cainfo`` command line tool.

+It is possible to test whether a channel has successfully connected without provoking suspension by calling ``cainfo(pv, wait=False)`` and testing the ``.state`` attribute of the result.

 All of the above functions will make a connection to a channel which is cached for future calls.
 If you need to clear this cache (e.g. in tests) you can call: